TeddyTessema/Disaster-Response-Project/README.md

 Acknowledgements
 ----------------

-The actual highlighting is done by Tewodros Tessema
+The actual framework is done by Udacity